WT000/JAVAAE2/ae2/documentation/GeneralDocs.md

 To visually demonstrate some of the use cases, here's some diagrams which follow the guidelines / rules of [this](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/robustness-analysis-tutorial/) tutorial:

 - **CUSTOMER ACTOR**
+Below shows how a customer adds items into their cart and purchases them.

+Sequence diagram showing the process of the application from one layer / service to another:
 ![customer sequence diagram](https://github.com/WT000/JAVAAE2/blob/main/ae2/documentation/drawio/ae2UserActorSequence.png "customer sequence diagram")

+Robustness diagram showing the same steps as the sequence diagram above:
 ![properties robustness diagram](https://github.com/WT000/GROUPA5AE1/blob/main/ae1/documentation/UML/robustnessAdminProperties.png "properties robustness diagram")

 - **ADMIN ACTOR**